philterd/philter/docs/docs/api_and_sdks/api/contexts_api.md

 ### Query Parameters

 * `name` (required) - The name of the context to create.
-Context names are **globally unique**: if any user has already created a context with this name the request is rejected with `409 Conflict`.
+Context names are **unique per user**: if you already have a context with this name the request is rejected with `409 Conflict`.
+A name you use does not prevent another user from using the same name.
 * `entity_type_disambiguation` (optional, default: `false`) - Whether to enable entity type disambiguation for this context.
 * `ledger` (optional, default: `false`) - Whether to enable the redaction ledger for this context.